 It is important to know that the training measures will not be recognized by the US consulate / US embassy if they are too general and not targeted enough and do not follow a fixed schedule.
 The field of activity in the company is also a decisive factor: the areas of responsibility in the United States must have something in common with the previous activity and must also be useful outside the United States.
 In no case should the goal be to recruit the foreign personnel in the US company following the training.

-Whether a B-1 in lieu of H-3 visa for in-house training in the US will be approved by the US consular officer depends on the individual case.
-Due to the special nature of this category, it is advisable to consult a designated visa specialist.
+Whether a B-1 in lieu of H-3 visa for in-house training in the US will be approved by US consular officials depends on the individual case.
+Due to the special nature of this category, it is advisable to consult with proven visa specialists.
 The boundaries in the area of training visas are often fluid.

 Wir und unsere Partner nutzen Cookies, um personenbezogene Daten wie z.B.
 Browsing-Daten zu speichern und abzurufen, um z.B.
 Inhalte und Werbung bereitzustellen und zu personalisieren sowie die Verwendung der Website zu analysieren und das Benutzererlebnis zu verbessern.
 Sie erfahren mehr über die Zwecke, für welche wir und unsere Partner Cookies einsetzen, wenn Sie unten auf den Button „Cookie Einstellungen“ klicken.
 Hier können sämtliche Einstellungen auch geändert werden.
 Nachträglich kann man jederzeit seine Cookie-Auswahl überdenken oder seine Einwilligung widerrufen, indem man auf den Link zu den Cookie-Einstellungen im Footer unserer Webseite klickt.
 Beachten Sie bitte, dass das Blockieren einiger Cookie-Typen unsere Möglichkeiten zur Bereitstellung von auf Ihre Interessen zugeschnittenen Inhalten haben kann oder einige Funktionen der Webseite nur eingeschränkt zur Verfügung stehen.